carnivoroustoad/orzbob/README.md

-  help        Help about any command reset       Reset all stored instances update      Check for and apply updates version     Print the version number of orzbob
+  help        Help about any command reset       Reset all stored instances update      Check for and apply updates version     Print the version number of orz

 Flags:
-  -y, --autoyes          [experimental] If enabled, all instances will automatically accept prompts for claude code & aider -h, --help             help for orzbob
+  -y, --autoyes          [experimental] If enabled, all instances will automatically accept prompts for claude code & aider -h, --help             help for orz
   -p, --program string   Program to run in new instances (e.g. 'aider --model ollama_chat/gemma3:1b')
 ```